 12. How do I find out about international activities in coal mine methane project development?

-CMOP is actively engaged in implementing the international Global Methane Initiative, a voluntary initiative to reduce methane emissions from four key sectors: agriculture, coal mining, landfills, and oil & gas systems.
-The Partnership focuses on near-term methane recovery for use as a clean, profitable energy source.
+CMOP is actively engaged in implementing the international Global Methane Initiative, a voluntary initiative to reduce methane emissions from five key sectors: agriculture, coal mining, municipal solid waste (e.g., landfills), oil & gas systems, and wastewater.
+The Partnership focuses on near-term methane abatement or recovery for use as a clean, profitable energy source.

 13. How do I keep in touch with CMOP and learn about new developments?

 Join the CMOP Network!
-As a Network member, you'll receive our quarterly newsletter and weekly email updates.
+As a Network member, you'll receive our monthly email updates.
 If you choose, you can also be listed as a contact on our network contact list.

 14. What is global climate change and why should we be concerned about it?